 Grade Interpretation Grade Pts.

-А Excellent/Superior Performance Level 4
+A Excellent/Superior Performance Level 4

 В Above Required Performance Level 3

-С Minimum Required Performance Level 2
+C Minimum Required Performance Level 2

 D Below Required Performance Level 1

 F Failure to Meet Performance Requirements 0

-Р Pass/Meets Required Performance Level NC
+P Pass/Meets Required Performance Level NC

 (For use in a developmental course or a

 specialized course and may be used, at the

 discretion of a college, for up to six credit

 hours in a program)

 IP In Progress (For use when a student has NC

 not had sufficient time to complete the

 course due to the registration date,

 extended illness, or other circumstances

 beyond the student's control.
 A grade of IP

 will be changed to a grade of F if the student

 does not complete the course requirements by

 a date specified by the faculty member or

-- within one year, whichever is less.)
+within one year, whichever is less.)

-IM Incomplete-Military Leave (For use by students
+IM Incomplete-Military Leave (For use by student

-who are called to active military service near th
+who are called to active military service near t

 end of a term.
-A grade of IM will be changed to
+A grade of IM will be changed

-grade of W if the student does not complete the
+grade of W if the student does not complete th

-course requirements within two years of the da te
+course requirements within two years of the d ate

-TA 7 the IM grade was awarded.)
-NC
+T 4.7 the IM grade was awarded.)
+NG

 W Withdrawal NC

 CR Credit (represents credit for courses that NC

 are accepted toward program completion

 and graduation as a result of transfer from

 other institutions or programs, advanced

 standing evaluation, credit by examination,

-articulation agreements, or other validations of course-required knowledge and skills)
+articulation agreements, or other validations

-AUD Audit of Course NC
+AUD of course-required knowledge and skills) Audit of Course NC

-S Satisfactory (for use in Continuing NC
+S NC NC

-5 Education courses and programs) INC
+J Satisfactory (for use in Continuing Education courses and programs) INC

 UN Unsatisfactory (for use in Continuing NC

-UIV Education courses and programs) ne
+OIN Education courses and programs) INC

-Х No Grade Assigned NC
+Χ No Grade Assigned NC

 FA Failing (prior to September 1988) 0

+111 Turning (prior to ocpicinoci 1700) U
-I Incomplete (prior to September 1988) NC

-U Unsatisfactory (prior to September 1988) 0

-WF Withdrew Failing (prior to September 1988) 0

-WP Withdrew Passing (prior to September 1988) NC
+I Incomplete (prior to September 1988) NC U Unsatisfactory (prior to September 1988) 0 WF Withdrew Failing (prior to September 1988) 0 WP Withdrew Passing (prior to September 1988) NC

-(prior to deptember 1700) 110